SteviLen420/TQE_simulation/TQE_Universe_Simulation_v4.2.0_Pro/TQE_Pipeline_Modular/README.md

 # TQE UNIVERSE SIMULATION PIPELINE v4.2.0 PRO

-**Title: The TQE Framework: A Modular, Reproducible Pipeline for Monte Carlo Simulation of Universe Evolution from Energy-Information Principles**
+**Title: The TQE Framework: A Modular-Orchestrated, Reproducible Pipeline for Monte Carlo Simulation of Universe Evolution from Energy-Information Principles**

+> **Modular focus.** This README covers the refactored, package-style implementation (`TQE_Pipeline_Modular/`).
+Each of the 28 phases lives in its own module (config, phases, analysis, etc.), enabling selective execution, faster iteration, and collaborative extension.
+If you need the legacy single-script pipeline, refer to `TQE_Universe_Simulation_Full_Pipeline/README.md`.

 **Author**: Stefan Len